ledinhquang1997/weather/README.md

 # Introduction

-A simple website to search weather using React: https://dummyweather.herokuapp.com/
+A simple website to search weather info using React: https://dummyweather.herokuapp.com/

 # Installation
 ```